-Combine your love of animals and science to make a difference in to their welfare.
+Combine your love of animals and science to make a difference to their welfare.

-The Bachelor of Animal Science (Animal Welfare) will help you understand the science behind how animals feel, what influences that and how that affects their behaviour and performance.
+The Bachelor of Animal Science (Animal Welfare) will help you understand the science behind how animals experience their environment.
+You’ll also examine what influences that and how that affects their behaviour and performance.

-You will gain a relevant, up-to-date, scientifically-based knowledge of animal welfare that will make you well-placed to make a difference in the lives of animals.
+You’ll gain a relevant, up-to-date, scientifically-based knowledge of animal welfare.
+So you’ll be well-placed to make a difference in the lives of animals.

-Massey University’s Bachelor of Animal Science (BAnSci) is a new degree in 2020.
-It is the only degree in New Zealand that focuses entirely on animal science and is ideal if you are interested in a career that combines your love of science and animals.
+Massey University’s Bachelor of Animal Science (BAnSci) is the only degree in New Zealand that focuses entirely on animal science.
+It is ideal if you are interested in a career that combines your love of science and animals.

-Massey University’s animal, agricultural and veterinary science professionals are among the best in the world and they will teach you about the latest developments in animal science.
-As well as animal welfare, you will obtain a solid base of knowledge in genetics and breeding and nutrition and growth.
+Massey University’s animal, agricultural and veterinary science professionals are among the best in the world.
+They will teach you about the latest developments in animal science.
+You will obtain a solid base of knowledge in animal welfare.
+You’ll also learn about nutrition and growth as well as animal genetics and breeding.

-Massey has a number of internationally recognised animal-based research centres including the world-leading Animal Welfare Science and Bioethics Centre (AWSBC).
+Massey has a number of internationally recognised animal-based research centres.
+These include the world-leading Animal Welfare Science and Bioethics Centre (AWSBC).

 The Bachelor of Animal Science with a major in animal welfare will provide you the knowledge, attributes and expertise you require for the careers of the future.
 You will be qualified for technical, advocacy and management roles across different types of industries and animals.
 These include:

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.